danushvithiyarth/DevOps-Lifecycle-JavaApplication/README.md

 Kubernetes Deployment: Managed EKS cluster and deployed Java application using Kubernetes manifests.

 Ingress Path-Based Routing: Configured NGINX Ingress to serve the application under danushvithiyarth.in and /dev.

+Monitoring with Prometheus and Grafana: Installed and configured monitoring tools for resource tracking and visualization.

 # Step-by-Step Process